ab500/ab500.github.io/_posts/2014-08-09-hello-word.md

 state of the art continues to improve.
 We gallop forward with seemly reckless abandon as the impossible continues to crumble.

-It's all so very exciting to be a part of and I'd like to share some of that excited with you.
+It's all so very exciting to be a part of and I'd like to share some of that excitement with you.
 Onward we go!